Un vistazo a los Cuadros de Van Gogh, el Pintor más Famoso del Mundo - KUADROS

 Although Gauguin's visit was highly anticipated by Vincent van Gogh, his arrival at The Yellow House in October 1888 did not end as planned.

-Unlike gonorrhea, which he also suffered from, syphilis caused him insanity in its last stage, called neurosyphilis.
+Unlike gonorrhea, which he also suffered from, syphilis caused him madness in its last stage, called neurosyphilis.
 Perhaps one of the decisive factors in his suicide was that the artist feared developing the final symptoms of the disease.

 Although struggling with rapid mental decline, Van Gogh produced a series of stylistically diverse paintings depicting the hospital itself and the olive and cypress trees on the grounds surrounding the institution.

-The painting, which exhibits some characteristics of Japanese woodblock prints, as well as the artist's penchant for color and light, was part of the annual Societe des Artistes Independiente exhibition in Paris, thanks to Theo's intervention, along with La Starry Night over the Rhône .
+The painting, which exhibits some characteristics of Japanese woodblock prints as well as the artist's penchant for color and light, was part of the annual Societe des Artistes Independiente exhibition in Paris, thanks to Theo's intervention, along with La Starry Night over the Rhône .

 Van Gogh, a prolific artist